Day 47 – May 20, 2022

 I took a brief break by the lake to soak in the scenery, and reached for my water bottle.
 The water was frozen.

 On the heels of this realization, I walked back to the junction with the PCT, then hiked another seven miles north.
-From this point onwards, the Pacific Crest Trail will follow the John Muir Trail (JMT.)
+From this point onwards, the Pacific Crest Trail follows the John Muir Trail (JMT.)

 I traversed dramatic plateaus and meadows, and encountered my first challenging stream crossing, with rapid waters up to my knees.